 SERC explores various new concepts in small and nanosatellite build and design.
 Advanced payload integration and deployment from nanosatellites in LEO, digital design tool to autocode generation of onboard software, use of nanosats as parasitic ride-alongs with larger spacecraft, and advanced rendezvous and proximity operations techniques are some of the areas of research.

-CAERUS: USC's first satellite was a 1U Cubesat that became part of a 3U integrated onto the Northrop Grumman Mayflower Mission.
+USC's first satellite was a 1U Cubesat that became part of a 3U integrated onto the Northrop Grumman Mayflower Mission, launched in 2010.
 Caerus was the primary communication subsystem that supported the 3U and featured a new quad monopole deployable antenna designed and developed by the SERC team.